-The potential therapeutic benefit of masitinib in combination with gemcitabine for the treatment of advanced PDAC has been previously reported in preclinical studies, wherein masitinib was shown to enhance the antiproliferative activity of gemcitabine in gemcitabine-refractory pancreatic cancer cell lines, and also in a clinical phase II trial [4, 5].
-Exploratory analysis from the clinical study revealed two distinct patient subgroups with respect to masitinib treatment susceptibility, as evidenced by a plateau in the OS Kaplan-Meier curve between 9 and 17 months (see section A of the Supplementary Material, available at Annals of Oncology online).
-This observation could not be explained by patient-disease status leading to a hypothesis that there may be at least one subgroup of PDAC patients with particularly poor survival and susceptibility to masitinib plus gemcitabine treatment, the said subgroup being identifiable via a gene expression profile and/or another biological or clinical marker.
-Hence, future trials of masitinib in this indication would need to perform prospectively declared secondary subgroup analyses.
+The potential therapeutic benefit of masitinib in combination with gemcitabine for the treatment of advanced PDAC has been previously reported in preclinical studies, wherein masitinib was shown to enhance the antiproliferative activity of gemcitabine in gemcitabine-refractory pancreatic cancer cell lines, and also in a clinical phase II trial [4,5].
+Exploratory analysis from the clinical study revealed two distinct patient subgroups with respect to masitinib treatment susceptibility, as evidenced by a plateau in the OS Kaplan-Meier curve between 9 to 17 months (see section A of the Supplementary Material, available at Annals of Oncology online).
+This observation could not be explained by patient disease status leading to a hypothesis that there may be at least one subgroup of PDAC patients with particularly poor survival and susceptibility to masitinib plus gemcitabine treatment, said subgroup being identifiable via a gene expression profile and/or another biological or clinical marker.
+Any future trial would therefore need to perform prospectively declared secondary subgroup analyses, regardless of a positive outcome in the overall study population.

-This observation is consistent with evidence that heterogeneity in tumor biology and microenvironment may be an important determinant of survival difference amongst groups of PDAC patients (i.e. aggressive versus relatively slow disease progression, as seen in routine clinical practice), which in turn leads to variability in terms of treatment susceptibility and potential failure of targeted drugs in the overall population [1, 6, 7].
-It has been reported that such heterogeneity in PDAC patients may be associated with increased mast cell infiltration into the tumor or tumor microenvironment, both of which are prognostic factors for poor survival in PDAC [8, 9].
-Masitinib is a potent oral tyrosine-kinase inhibitor (TKI) that targets a limited number of receptor tyrosine kinases including c-Kit, Lyn and Fyn, making it a highly selective inhibitor of mast cell function and activity [10].
+This observation is consistent with evidence that heterogeneity in tumor biology and microenvironment may be an important determinant of survival difference among groups of PDAC patients (i.e. aggressive versus relatively slow disease progression, as seen in routine clinical practice), which in turn leads to variability in terms of treatment susceptibility[1,6,7].
+It has been reported that such heterogeneity in PDAC patients may be associated with increased mast cell infiltration into the tumor or tumor microenvironment, both of which are prognostic factors for poor survival in PDAC [8,9].
+Masitinib is a potent oral tyrosine kinase inhibitor (TKI) that targets a limited number of receptor tyrosine kinases including c-Kit, Lyn and Fyn, making it a highly selective inhibitor of mast cell function and activity [10].